raghunathbhandari/python-basics/README.md

-# python-basics
-basics

-##Python Variables Example -1
+#Python Variables Example -1
-# Python has no command for declaring a variable.A variable is created the moment you first assign a value to it.
+Python has no command for declaring a variable.A variable is created the moment you first assign a value to it.
-##

 ``